-Lesson: Bernoulli's PrincipleContributed by: Integrated Teaching and Learning Program and Laboratory, College of Engineering, University of Colorado at Boulder
+Lesson: Bernoulli's PrincipleContributed by: Integrated Teaching and Learning Program and Laboratory, College of Engineering, University of Colorado Boulder

 Educational Standards :